amazon-ion/ion-python/README.md

 This package is designed to work with **Python 2.6+** and **Python 3.3+**

 ## Development
+The respository has a submodule, so use the `--recursive` option when cloning to clone the submodules as well.

 It is recommended to use `virtualenv` to create a clean environment to build/test Ion Python.

 ```